LiskHQ/lisk-contracts/documentation/staking-governance.md

 - Locking positions are represented using **NFTs** for composability into DeFi and potential future uses.
 - In case a user wants to unlock earlier than the end of the locking duration, there is a **fast unlock** option.
 The fast unlock implies a penalty, i.e., an amount that is deducted from the locked LSK tokens.
 The penalty is set to `0.5 * lockedAmount *  (remainingLockingDurationInDays / maximumLockingDuration)`, where `maximumLockingDuration` is set to 2 years.
 Users can then unlock their tokens after a 3-day emergency locking period.
   - Confiscated tokens are immediately redirected to the staking rewards pool to be distributed over the next 14 days period on top of the guaranteed rewards.
-  - Users do not have the option to cancel the fast un-stake during this 3 day window.
+  - Users do not have the option to cancel the fast unlock during this 3 day window.

 ## Voting Power